“The Devil himself is still here . . .”

-It is said this happened on a regular basis.
-These staff members would escort patients to the hospitals’ basement were they performed these rituals.
+It is said this happened regularly.
+These staff members would escort patients to the hospital basement where they performed these rituals.

 Other staff found strange markings and blood covering the basement walls.
-One staff member states when he went down to discover what was going on he couldn’t get passed the last stair step.
+One staff member states when he went down to discover what was going on he couldn’t get past the last stair step.

 He said overwhelming feelings of pain and suffering hit him.
 He quit his job the same day.
 Years later he still finds it difficult to talk about.